Overview

 🚗 Getting There

-Phát Diệm is located approximately 28km southeast of Ninh Bình city, in Kim Sơn district near the coast.
-From Ninh Bình, the most practical option is motorbike or hired car along Route 10 east toward Kim Sơn - journey time approximately 45 minutes.
-From Hanoi, Phát Diệm can be reached by bus to Ninh Bình and then local transport, or by private vehicle directly - total journey approximately 3.5-4 hours.
-The cathedral is in the centre of Phát Diệm town and easily found.
+Phát Diệm is located approximately 28km south of Ninh Bình city, in the Kim Sơn area near the coast, and about 120km from Hanoi (roughly 2 hours by car).
+From Ninh Bình, the most practical option is motorbike or hired car along Route 10 south toward Kim Sơn - journey time approximately 45 minutes; look for the old Cầu Ngói bridge on the left side of Route 10 as a landmark before the turn toward the cathedral.
+From Hanoi, Phát Diệm can be reached by direct private vehicle in about 2 hours, or by bus to Ninh Bình followed by local transport - total journey approximately 3.5-4 hours by bus.
+The cathedral is in the centre of Phát Diệm and easily found with GPS.

 What to Expect